Jerry W. Howell -- Cameron

-CAMERON -- Jerry W. Howell, 70, 7893 Old State Road, (formerly of Cemetery Road), Cameron died on Saturday at his residence.
+CAMERON -- Graveside services for Jerry W. Howell, 70, of 7893 Old State Road, will be held at 1 p.m.
+Wednesday, Nov.
+18, at St. John Baptist Church, Cameron, with the Rev. H.S.
+Capers officiating.

-Funeral plans will be announced later by Jenkins Funeral Home of Cameron.
+Viewing will be held from 2 to 6 p.m.
+Tuesday, Nov.
+17, at Jenkins Funeral Home of Cameron.

+Family will receive limited guests at the residence.
+Masks are required.
+All COVID-19 precautions will be in place at the funeral home and all services as well as social distancing.

 Obituaries Newsletter